arn-the-long-beard/proto-seeder/README.md

 For later
 - Detect if future file already exist -> Done
 - If future file already exist, try to apply the command line recursively to its Routes enum?
+- Check if content already exist, then it will not add it